thisdot/starter.dev/starters/serverless-framework-apollo-contentful/README.md

 [Learn more on migrations](https://www.contentful.com/developers/docs/tutorials/cli/scripting-migrations/)

+#### Demo content

+This kit comes with two demo migrations, the first one will add the base setup for our demo Technology model to Contentful.
+The second one changes the model so one can use the slug editor in Contentful's web interface.

+To test our migrations, run `01-*` before `02-*`.
+When developing your own application, remove the demo migrations and build your own.
+By prefixing the migration filenames with a number, one can ensure the migrations are ran in the correct order.

 ### Seeding

 To pre-populate the data within contentful we implement seeding scripts which are located in `scripts/seed`.